 - Add two finely diced chipotle peppers in adobo sauce to your honey mustard and whisk to completely combine.

-How long will this dressing store for in the refrigerator?
 This dressing will last for a couple of weeks in the fridge if stored in an air-tight glass jar!
 Storing in plastic or a partially covered bowl with greatly reduce it’s lifespan.

-Can I make this dressing oil-free?
 For an oil free version, I recommend substituting the mayonnaise with 4 ounces of silken tofu.
 This is going to require you to break out your blender to get an extra smooth and creamy dressing and does have a more pronounced mustard flavor, but this is a great viable option for a fat-free, oil-free version!

 - Add the agave nectar/maple syrup 1 tablespoon at a time and taste as you go!
 This will ensure it’s sweetened to your personal taste.
 Remember – it’s easy to add more, impossible to subtract!